maptiler/manual/usage.rst

  maptiler -o outputdir input_with_cutline.tif -cutline IGNORE

 A pixel-based cutline (`-cutline`) is specific for each input file - so the parameter should be used after a filename (see section MapTiler Command Structure).
-A cutline with geocoordinates (`-cutline_proj`) can be used for multiple files, if it is specified before the first input file.
+A cutline with geocoordinates (`-cutline_proj`) can be used for multiple files if it is specified before the first input file.

 Multiple files into multiple MBTiles or Folders
 -------